Clergy Support Trust

-Clergy Support Trust is a charity which provides support to Anglican clergy (serving and retired) and ordinands, and their families, in the UK and Ireland.
+Clergy Support Trust is a charity which provides support to Anglican clergy (serving and retired), ordinands, curates, and their families, in the UK, Ireland, Diocese in Europe and Diocese of Sodor and Man.
+In 2022, they supported over 2,300 clergy households.

+The charity exists to provide financial and wellbeing support to serving and retired clergy of the Anglican Communion.
+The trust is, however, independent of the church, their services are confidential and they are completely impartial.

+The trust supports Anglican clergy in the Church of England, the Diocese in Europe, the Scottish Episcopal Church, the Church in Wales and the Church of Ireland.

 It was formerly known as Sons & Friends of the Clergy.
 The full official name of the charity is Governors of the Charity for Relief of the Poor Widows and Children of Clergymen.

-The present charity resulted from an amalgamation of two Anglican clergy support charities in December 2012.
-The two parent organisations, the Corporation of the Sons of the Clergy and the Friends of the Clergy Corporation, date from 1655 and 1820 respectively.

-The charity exists to provide financial and other support to serving or retired clergy of the Anglican Communion, with a main focus on clergy in the British Isles (that is the Church of England, including the Diocese in Europe, the Scottish Episcopal Church, the Church in Wales and the Church of Ireland, but also including missionary clergy serving overseas with an Anglican mission society).
-It also provides assistance to clergy widows, children, orphans, and other dependants.

 Foundation

 The Corporation of the Sons of the Clergy was established in 1655 in response to the distress of the large number of clergymen who were dispossessed of their livings under the regime of Oliver Cromwell.
-Those who were loyal to the crown and adhered to the traditional form of service were displaced.

 One of the main instigators of the charity was Edward Wake, who was uncle of William Wake, Archbishop of Canterbury.
 The founders were merchants of the City of London and priests of the Church of England, all of whom were themselves sons of clergymen.
 The first fundraising events were on 8 November 1655, when a Festival Service was held in Old St Paul's Cathedral, followed by a dinner in the Merchant Taylors' Hall.
 Collections were taken at each and these events have continued ever since.
-The charity also had generous support from important and influential people.

-Royal Charter
+In 2024, the Trust marks the 369th Festival Service.

+Royal charter, and Sons of the Clergy

-When Charles II came to the throne, the supporters of the charity sent a message of loyal greeting and in 1678 the King granted the charity a Royal Charter.
-This Charter committed the administration of the “Charity for Releefe of the poore Widdowes and Children of Clergymen” to a “Court of Assistants”.
-The Court of Assistants consisted of a President, a vice-president, three Treasurers and up to forty-two Assistants, elected each year from the Governors.
-The Court first met on 15 July 1678 in the Jerusalem Chamber at Westminster Abbey.
-The corporation's President was John Dolben, Bishop of Rochester and Dean of Westminster, whilst the Vice-President was Sir Christopher Wren.
+In 1678, King Charles II granted the charity a royal charter.
+This charter committed the administration of the “Charity for Releefe of the poore Widdowes and Children of Clergymen” to a “Court of Assistants”.
+The court of assistants consisted of a president, a vice-president, three treasurers and up to forty-two assistants, elected each year from the governors.

+The court first met on 15 July 1678 in the Jerusalem Chamber at Westminster Abbey.
+The corporation's president was John Dolben, Bishop of Rochester and Dean of Westminster, whilst the Vice-President was Sir Christopher Wren.